owencooke/memento/backend/README.md

 poetry run python -m server
 ```

-This will start the server on the configured host.
+This will start the server at http://localhost:8000/api.

 You can find Swagger documentation at `/docs`.